Meet Steve Murphy

 What are some of your favorite activities?

-I enjoy singing, surfing the Web, eating out, and being a hige fan of all the Boston sports teams.
+I enjoy singing, surfing the Web, eating out, and being a huge fan of all the Boston sports teams.
 I am also part of a special ministry called Faith Encouragement.
 I travel to churches throughout the country that have Faith Encouragement weekends and share how God is working in my life.

 Where have I worked in my career?

 My career has taken me from coast to coast to coast (the East Coast, the Third Coast [that is, the Great Lakes], and the West Coast).
 I’ve been privileged to bring great music to the Cape and Islands, the North Shore of Boston, Milwaukee, and Santa Barbara/Ventura, California, as well as being nationally syndicated.

 What are your favorite TV shows?

 M*A*S*H, Adam-12, Dragnet, The Rockford Files, the original Star Trek, The Saint, Wonder Woman, Emergency!
 (Note how these are classic TV shows.)
 I also like 24, NCIS, and NCIS: Los Angeles.
-My guilty pleasure is to watch Wipeout.
-My favorite game show is The Chase.
+My guilty pleasure is watching Wipeout.
+My favorite game show is The Chase on GSN.

 Words of wisdom: